 Online Test of a zone transfer that will attempt to get all DNS records for a target domain.
 The zone transfer will be tested against all name servers (NS) for a domain.

-A zone transfer that from an external IP address is used as part of an attackers reconnaissance phase.
-Usually a zone transfer is a normal operation between primary and secondary DNS servers in order to synchronise the records for a domain.
+A zone transfer that is from an external IP address is used as part of an attackers reconnaissance phase.
+Usually, a zone transfer is a normal operation between primary and secondary DNS servers in order to synchronise the records for a domain.
 This is typically not something you want to be externally accessible.
 If an attacker can gather all your DNS records, they can use those to select targets for exploitation.

-Enter the target domain such as
+Enter the target domain, such as

 dig command will be executed as follows to attempt the zone transfer.